WFU-HPC/deac-docs/source/cluster-hardware.rst

 *  All compute nodes have assigned features within SLURM.
 These features can be specified as constraints to limit node selection for jobs.
 They are:

-   * head : These nodes are used to submit jobs to SLURM, and are not assigned to any partition
+   * login: These nodes are used to submit jobs and are not assigned to any partition to execute jobs.

-   * gpu : These nodes have GPU's installed and available

-   * comp## : These nodes belong to an Alumni Hall (comp0#) or A1A (comp2#) located chassis ##, e.g. comp07, comp25, etc. are node properties.

-   * scr220gb : These nodes have 220GB of local scratch disk space to use for jobs
+   * amd : These nodes contain amd cores (64-core)

+   * zen# : This designates the revision of amd core architecture (the higher the number, the newer the architecture).

-   * scr425gb : These nodes have 425GB of local scratch disk space to use for jobs
+   * intel : These nodes contain intel cores

    * skylake : These nodes have `Intel's Xeon E5 Skylake </Information:Intel_chip_architecture#Architectures>`__ based processors (44-core UCS nodes)

    * cascade : These nodes have `Intel's Xeon Gold Cascade Lake </Information:Intel_chip_architecture#Architectures>`__ based processors (44 and 48-core UCS nodes)

-*  A complete list of a nodes attributes can be found with the `scontrol command listed here </SLURM:Quick_Start_Guide#Node_information>`__
+   * rocky9 : Designates the operating system installed on the node.

 Physical Hardware Specifications
 ================================

-Aggregate Information
+Overall Information
 ---------------------

-   *  Nodes or Blades : 94 nodes
+   *  All Nodes : 88 nodes
-   *  Processors : 4,224 cores
+   *  Processors : 5,052 cores
-   *  GPU cores : 68,608 cores
+   *  GPU cores : 192,512 CUDA cores
-   *  Memory : 18.67TB
+   *  Memory : 40.68TB
-   *  Storage : 287
+   *  Storage : 287 TB

 .. _compute-nodes-1:

 Compute Nodes
 -------------

-*  88 - **Cisco B-series Blades - 3,976 cores, 16.50TB RAM total**:
+*  21 - **Penguin Altus Nodes - 1,344 cores, 16.50TB RAM total**:

+   *  4 Zen4 Nodes with 64 cores, 2.3TB RAM

-   *  26 Skylake Blades with 44 cores -- 192GB RAM
+   *  17 Zen4 Nodes with 64 Cores, 678GB RAM

+* 62 - **Cisco UCS B200M5 Nodes - 2,832 cores, 17TB RAM total**:

    *  36 Cascade Lake Blades with 44 cores -- 192GB RAM